biobakery/MetaPhlAn/README.md

 * [blast+](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/) for adding reference genomes to the phylogenetic tree (blastn and makeblastdb commands)
 * [raxmlHPC and raxmlHPC-PTHREADS-SSE3](http://sco.h-its.org/exelixis/web/software/raxml/index.html) for building the phylogenetic trees.

+If MetaPhlAn2 was installed through conda and you have the `mpa` activated, all the pre-requisites are satisfied.

-All dependence binaries on Linux 64 bit can be downloaded in the folder "bin" from [this link](https://www.dropbox.com/sh/m4na8wefp53j8ej/AABA3yVsG26TbB0t1cnBS9-Ra?dl=0).
+Otherwise, all dependence binaries on Linux 64 bit can be downloaded in the folder "bin" from [this link](https://www.dropbox.com/sh/m4na8wefp53j8ej/AABA3yVsG26TbB0t1cnBS9-Ra?dl=0).

 The script files in folder "strainphlan_src" should be changed to executable mode by: